Esben-Andreas-Madsen/python-library/README.md

 # Python-library
-A simple python online-library with a many-to-many Author<->Books relation
+A simple python online-library with a many-to-many Author<->Book relation

 ## Todo
 - make data searchable